druxstr/ethique.xyz/content/page/faq.en.md

 <details id="qui">
   <summary>Who made this&nbsp;?</summary>

   I'm Guillaume Gallais, an ex-philosophy student in France.
 I've been reading Ruwen Ogien's works since 2003.
-I had the chance to meet him (once) and to read and criticize pre-print versions of his masterwork *L'éthique aujourd'hui* (*Ethics nowadays* - not translated as far as I know).
+I had the chance to meet him (once) and to read & criticize pre-print versions of his masterwork *L'éthique aujourd'hui* (*Ethics nowadays* - not translated as far as I know).
   <span>[[permalien]](#qui)</span>
 </details>